learn-co-curriculum/recursive-count/README.md

 # Recursive Counting

 Let's ease into recursion.
 For this challenge, we'd like you to convert the following while loop that counts to a recursive method that counts.
 We've included while loops for Ruby and JS below.
 Your method is successful if it prints numbers 0-9.
+Remember: it must call itself!

 ```ruby
 count = 0